Very few bloggers have a business strategy. Learning how to start a successful blog is a step by step process.

 Stop thinking about lots of traffic

 Almost every article about successful blogging talks about increasing Google traffic and has graphs skyrocketing over a very short period of time.

 I tried this approach for a long time.
 Yes, I got more traffic by leveraging social media, writing more posts and using clever, almost clickbait titles.
 I was getting lots of blog comments and referral traffic too.
 But the money didn’t roll in.

 It was frustrating because I thought I was doing everything right.

 The penny dropped when I read an article nearly two years ago about aiming for targetted traffic.
 I apologize because I didn’t bookmark the article.
 I wish I had.

 But the thrust of it was that not all traffic is desirable traffic.

 A good case in point is Google Adsense.
 If you attract a defined target group to your blog, Google can better target their ads on your site, and you get a better click-through rate and higher earnings.

-If you are offering a service, you will get more enquiries and more sales.
+If you are offering a service, you will get more inquiries and more sales.

 However, if you are using broadly targeted Facebook Ads to get traffic, for instance, you will get a huge amount of traffic that are just happy clickers.
 They have no real interest in your product or service and never read your blog posts in full.